dallo7/dash/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 This Dash application provides an interactive dashboard for analyzing and visualizing financial data related to agents, markets, and transactions across different regions.
-The focus is on integrating the Digital Asset Modeling Language (DAML) with existing legacy systems.
+The focus is on integrating with existing legacy systems.

+You can access the tool hosted on render.com  https://integrate-using-dash.onrender.com (when you click the link give it at least a minute for the service to restart)

 ## Table of Contents